 * Nebraska looks to stay atop of the Legends Division.

-* The Huskers look to make it four straight after losing to Ohio State on the road.
+* The Huskers look to make it five straight after losing to Ohio State on the road.

-* Husker running back Rex Burkhead is doubtful with a MCL sprain.
+* Husker running back Rex Burkhead is questionable with a MCL sprain.

 Bo Pelini Thursday practice: